 2.2.
-Wang-Sheeley-Arge (WSA)-ENLIL+Cone model
+Wang-Sheeley-Arge-ENLIL + Cone Model

-To study the interplanetary propagation of this ICME, we use the Wang-Sheeley-Arge (WSA)-ENLIL+Cone model available from the Community Coordinated Modeling Center (CCMC).
-The global 3D MHD ENLIL model provides a time-dependent description of the background Solar wind plasma and magnetic field using the WSA coronal model [Arge and Pizzo, 2000; Arge et al., 2004] as input at an inner boundary of 21.5 solar radii (R{\odot}) [Odstrcil et al., 1996; 2004; Odstrcil and Pizzo, 1999z; 1999b; Odstrcil, 2003].
-A series of synoptic solar magnetic field maps derived from magnetograms are used as input to WSA-ENLIL as a basis for a time-dependent background Solar wind simulation.
-ENLIL version 2.8 was used in this work, with a time-dependent inner boundary constructed from a series of daily input WSA synoptic maps, each computed from a new Global Oscillation Network Group (GONG) [Harvey et al., 1996] daily synoptic "QuickReduce" magnetogram every 24 hours at the ENLIL inner boundary.
+To study the interplanetary propagation of this ICME, we use the Wang-Sheeley-Arge (WSA)-ENLIL + Cone model available from the Community Coordinated Modeling Center (CCMC).
+The global 3-D MHD ENLIL model provides a time-dependent description of the background solar wind plasma and magnetic field using the WSA coronal model [Arge and Pizzo, 2000; Arge et al., 2004] as input at an inner boundary of 21.5 R{\odot} [Odstrcil et al., 1996, 2004; Odstrcil and Pizzo, 1999a, 1999b; Odstrcil, 2003].
+A series of synoptic solar magnetic field maps derived from magnetograms are used as input to WSA-ENLIL as a basis for a time-dependent background solar wind simulation.
+ENLIL version 2.8 was used in this work, with a time-dependent inner boundary constructed from a series of daily input WSA synoptic maps, each computed from a new Global Oscillation Network Group [Harvey et al., 1996] daily synoptic "QuickReduce" magnetogram every 24 h at the ENLIL inner boundary.

 Generally, a CME disturbance is inserted in the WSA-ENLIL model as slices of a homogeneous spherical plasma cloud with uniform speed, density, and temperature as a time-dependent inner boundary condition at 21.5 R{\odot} with an unchanged background magnetic field.
-This modeling system does not simulate CME initiation, but uses kinematic properties of CMEs inferred from coronagraphs to model a CME-like hydrodynamic structure that simulates the effect of the pile-up of the plasma and magnetic field ahead of the CME, but not the effects of the CME flux-rope.
-The CME parameters used for the model input are as follows: radial speed 1015 km/s; longitude -150°; latitude -12°; full width 116°.
-These values were chosen from the range of GCS measurements that best reproduce in-situ observations.
-The parameters are within the error bar range of GCS measurements (section 2.1) and simulations initialized with these parameters produced output with a reasonable match to insitu observations at Mars, STEREO A [Kaiser, 2005] and Rosetta [Glassmeier et al., 2007b].
+This modeling system does not simulate CME initiation but uses the kinematic properties of CMEs inferred from coronagraphs to model a CME-like hydro-dynamic structure that simulates the effect of the pileup of the plasma and magnetic field ahead of the CME, but not the effects of the CME flux rope.
+The CME parameters used for the model input are as follows: radial speed 1015 km/s, longitude -150° , latitude -12° , and full width 116°.
+These values were chosen from the range of GCS measurements that best reproduce in situ observations.
+The parameters are within the error bar range of GCS measurements (section 2.1), and simulations initialized with these parameters produced output with a reasonable match to in situ observations at Mars, STEREO A [Kaiser, 2005], and Rosetta [Glassmeier et al., 2007b].